thanhpk/stringf/README.md

 // hi Kieu Thanh, here is your number #2108.
 ```

-# Pseudocode for implement in your own language
+# Pseudocode to implement in your own language
 ```
 input:
 	a string, s